Kinsa/parking-attendant/readme.md

 GET http://parking.kinsacreative.com/search?vrm=MA06 GLO
 ```

-The response shows a match for `MA04 OCM`.
+The response shows a match for `MA06 GLQ`.
 At this point numbers alone aren't enough for me to determine if this is the same car or not.

 --